Spartan Executive: Design and development

 Designed expressly for the executive market, the Spartan Executive was configured for both performance and comfort.
 Built during the Great Depression, the 7W was the brainchild of company-founder William G. Skelly of Skelly Oil who desired a fast, comfortable aircraft to support his tastes and those of his rich oil-executive colleagues.
 Through a series of acquisitions, J. Paul Getty took over ownership of the Spartan Aircraft Company in 1935, and directed its fortunes from that point to 1968.

-The interior of the 7W is spacious and features 18 in of slide-back seat room for front-seat passengers, arm rests, ash trays, dome lighting, deep cushions, cabin heaters, ventilators, soundproofing, large windows, and interior access to the 100 lb capacity luggage compartment.
+The interior of the 7W is spacious and features 18 in of slide-back seat room for front-seat passengers, armrests, ash trays, dome lighting, deep cushions, cabin heaters, ventilators, soundproofing, large windows, and interior access to the 100 lb capacity luggage compartment.
 The interior can be configured for four or five passengers.

-The 10th airframe in the production run was modified into a military demonstrator, the Spartan 7W-F, incorporating two forward-firing .30 calibre machine guns mounted on the port side near the firewall and firing through the propeller arc through a synchronized mechanism.
-A further modification was to provide a gunner's station at a dorsal hatch on the roof with a windscreen and machine gun fitted.
-Provision was also made for bomb racks under the wings.
+In 1938, Spartan published a concept brochure for a possible future military aircraft, the model 7W-F. Using existing photographs of Spartan Executive serial number 10 that was painted in a unique paint scheme and was registered as NC17610, artists modified those photographs to show the possibilities of the concept airplane.
+The photo enhancements incorporated two forward-firing .30 calibre machine guns mounted on the port side near the firewall and firing through the propeller arc through a synchronized mechanism.
+A further enhancement showed a gunner's station at a dorsal hatch on the roof with a windscreen and machine gun fitted.
+Bomb racks under the wings were also shown in the enhanced photos.
+The program never went beyond the concept brochure.

-The military experiment was short-lived and the aircraft was reverted to a stock model and sold to aviatrix Arlene Davis who entered the Executive (NC17605) in the 1939 Bendix Air Races.
-Davis was the first woman to complete the race flying solo, and took the high-performance aircraft to fifth place.

-Including the 7X prototypes, 36 7W Executives were built before production was halted in 1940.
-Following up on a modified Spartan Executive military demonstrator, a two-seat military variant of the 7W Executive, named the Spartan 8W Zeus, was developed.
+Following up on the 7W-F concept, Spartan then built a two-seat military variant of the 7W Executive, named the Spartan 8W Zeus.
 The aircraft featured a greenhouse canopy covering a tandem cockpit and was powered by a more powerful 600 hp Pratt & Whitney Wasp engine.
-A small production run of four or five examples was made but with no official interest, the project waned.
+The 8W was designed as an advanced trainer for military use.
+Only one example was built and Spartan was unsuccessful in marketing the airplane.
+It eventually became a training aid for the Spartan School of Aeronautics in Tulsa, Oklahoma.

+Including the 7X prototype and the three-seat 7W-P photo reconnaissance model that evolved from the second prototype and was exported to China, 36 aircraft are generally referred to as Spartan Executives.
+Of the 36, only 34 are actual model 7Ws.
+The last 7W, serial number 34, was completed in September 1940.

-In 1942, a total of 16 7W Executives were impressed into military service with the United States Army Air Corps.
+In 1942, a total of 16 7W Executives were impressed into military service with the United States Army Air Forces.
 The 7Ws served as executive transports for military staff as the UC-71.

 A post-World War II effort to rekindle interest in the Executive series, under the re-branded Spartan 12-W designation, failed to gain interest.
 Only one Model 12 was completed, and today is part of the Tulsa Air and Space Museum & Planetarium collection.

-In August 2018 a total of 17 model 7Ws were still registered with the Federal Aviation Administration in the United States.